deejayem/recipe-search-tech-test/README.md

 I thought there may be false positives elsewhere.
 E.g. I can imagine an introduction that says "Are you fed up of having sandwiches for lunch, then try this amazing soup!" or an method that says "Peel the carrots with a potato peeler."
 In these two examples, neither sandwiches or potatoes are very relevant to the recipe.

+## Updating the index
+I decided that trying to update the index should just build the index again from scratch.
+It's straightforward to pull the filenames out of the existing index (`(->> an-index vals (mapcat keys) set)`), and then filter the list of files using this set.
+That means that we could pass an existing index to the `build-index` function, and only index any new files.
+However, that wouldn't take into account that existing files may have been modified, so keeping things simple seemed best.